hertze/FinishingTouches/README.md

 If the variable **sRGB** is set to `true`the color profile will be converted to sRGB before a TIFF image is saved as a jpeg.

-The variable **keyword_order** is an array (list) of keywords, that defines the order in which they should be executed.
+The variable **keyword_order** is an array (list) of master keywords, that defines the order in which capsules should be matched and executed.

 ## Tips